avaika/interview/README.md

 One day I thought it'd be nice to write down interview questions.
 I'm old and can't keep everything in my head already.
 So here we are.

 ## Any hints?
-1. Do not ask the questions from this list.
-In most cases it's enough to go thorugh just some.
+1. Do not ask all the questions from this list.
+In most cases it's enough to go through just some.
-2. If candidates doesn't seem good enough, don't torture both of you.
-Feel free to end it as soon as you have an idea about the level.
+2. Feel free to end the interview as soon as you have a good idea about candidate level.
+There's no need to torture both of you.
 3. Please please try to avoid questions like 'What is X?'.
 Ask 'How to do Y?' instead.
 This way is more fun :)
+4. Questions marked with `#fun:` are tricky.
+I do not expect a correct answer in most cases, but it's fun to try to resolve the issue at least.
+5. It's very helpful to share command line and show code snippets to candidate.
+Use this nice feature.

 # The questions